MobileCloudNetworking/mobaas/README.md

  * `service_manager` - this is configuration related to the service manager that you implement
    * `bundle_location`: this is where your service orchestrator bundle is located.
 Currently **only** file path locations are supported
    * `ssh_key_location`: this is an RSA (DSA is not supported) ssh key that the service manager uses to deploy applications with and authenticate against the target git repository
+     * **IMPORTANT: you should have a matching and corresponding private key that is known to your SSH sub-system**
  * `cloud_controller`
    * `nb_api`: The URL to the North-bound API of the [CloudController](https://git.mobile-cloud-networking.eu/cloudcontroller/mcn_cc_api)